FDio/csit/docs/report/honeycomb_functional_tests/overview.rst

 #. read status of the feature using VPP API dump.
 #. modify configuration of the feature using restconf.
 #. verify changes to operational data using restconf.
-#. verify changes using VPP API dump.
+#. verify changes using VPP API dump, OR
+#. send a packet to VPP node and observe behaviour to verify configuration

 Test cases involving network interfaces utilize the first two interfaces on the DUT node.